colemanwadsworth/Awesome-Heroes-Wiki/Gods.md

 ### Lamudo
 God of trade, courage, travel, and patron of Derma, he was a mysterious man, who always managed to get his way, he was a courageous and charismatic figure
-E (16): Teleports you to any square on the map, gives you a random treasure and grants light immunity
+E (16): Teleports you to any square on the map, and gives you a random treasure

 ---